ibm-cloud-docs/citrix-netscaler-vpx/fp-cache.md

 You can enable cache redirection and load balancing for the {{site.data.keyword.vpx_full}} appliance.
 {: shortdesc}

-To do so, perform the following steps:
+To do so, follow these steps:

 1. From the {{site.data.keyword.vpx_full}} appliance system page, go to **Settings > Configure Advanced Features**, then enable **Cache Redirection** and click **OK**.